Definition of Health, Disease & Cure, Preventive Medicine

-6. Progress of cure in Chronic Diseases (The Chronic Diseases, 1828): It states that during the course of treatment the cure progresses from above (top of the body) downwards (head to legs), from within (inside) outwards (exterior), center to periphery, from more important organ to less vital one (brain to skin), in reverse order of coming of the symptoms (presenting symptoms disappear in the reverse order of their appearance i.e. First In Last Out, so old symptoms might resurface).
+6. Progress of cure in Chronic Diseases (The Chronic Diseases, 1828, page 135): It states that during the course of treatment the cure progresses from above (top of the body) downwards (head to chest to abdomen to legs), from within (inside of the body) outwards (exterior, often as skin eruptions), center to periphery, from more important organ to less vital one (brain followed by heart, liver, kidney and lungs followed by muscle and skin), in reverse order of coming of the symptoms (presenting symptoms disappear in the reverse order of their appearance i.e. First In Last Out, so old symptoms might resurface).

 “The bloodbrain barrier (BBB) provides both anatomical and physiological protection for the central nervous system (CNS), strictly regulating the entry of many substances and bloodborne cells into the nervous tissue” .
 This indicates how the body is designed to actively protect the systems that are most vital to survival.

 1845: Hering published in the preface of the first American edition of Hahnemann’s Chronic Diseases an extract of an essay called “Guide to the Progressive Development of Homœopathy”, a reference to the hahnemann’s progress of cure.

 1911: Kent in the first volume of the Transactions of the Society of Homœopathicianscalled “Correspondence of Organs, and the Direction of Cure” made a mistake of reference of Hahnemann by Hering in 1945 as Hering’s law.

 To the list of Hahnemann, Dr. Praful Vijaykar adds a corollary: From more destructive miasm to less destructive i.e. from syphilis to sycosis to psora.